 Cut broccoli into bite-sized pieces, if necessary.

 Trim and slice white portion of green onions into ½" pieces.
 Thinly slice green portion of green onions on an angle.
+Keep green and white portions separate.

 Roast the Vegetables